Love & Hip Hop: New York season 5

 The fifth season of the reality television series Love & Hip Hop: New York aired on VH1 from December 15, 2014 until April 13, 2015.
-The show was primarily filmed in New York City, New York.
+The season was primarily filmed in New York City, New York.
 It was executively produced by Mona Scott-Young and Stephanie R. Gayle for Monami Entertainment, Toby Barraud, Stefan Springman, David DiGangi and Ian Gelfand for Eastern TV, and Susan Levison, Nina L. Diaz and Vivian Gomez for VH1.

 The series chronicles the lives of several women and men in the New York area, involved in hip hop music.
 It consists of 17 episodes, including a two-part reunion special hosted by Nina Parker.

 Production

 On January 30, 2014, VH1 announced the renewal of Love & Hip Hop for a fifth season.
 The series premiered on December 15, 2014.
 With the exception of Tahiry Jose, Erica Jean and K. Michelle, all of whom left or were fired from the show, the rest of the main cast members from last season returned, along with Cyn Santana, who was promoted to the main cast, and Chink Santana's girlfriend Chrissy Monroe.
 Producer Cisco Rosado joined the supporting cast, along with Darryl Strawberry's daughter Diamond Strawberry, Chink Santana and aspiring performers Precious Paris and Jhonni Blaze.

 On April 14, 2015, VH1 announced that Love & Hip Hop: The Wedding, a two-hour special featuring the marriage between cast members Yandy Smith and Mendeecees Harris, would air live on May 25, 2015.
 The special was preceded by six exclusive webisodes that were made available on VH1's website from May 12, 2015.
 The special aired to over 2 million viewers and featured appearances from other VH1 reality stars, including cast mates from Love & Hip Hop: Atlanta, Love & Hip Hop: Hollywood, Black Ink Crew, Mob Wives, as well as from Bravo's The Real Housewives of Atlanta.